biado/MetaDataCube-Client_2024/README.md

 - Separate the save from the configuration and the selection when saving and loading a file (currently all in the same).
 Why not remove the possibility to do a undo/ redo on the configuration.

-- For sorting the names of nodes (sql_OrderBy_Sort in GetCellsService), it is necessary to add the case of many characters (example of the "Location Name" hierarchy of the tagset "Location Name" with the LSC-22 database, where there are symbols like Č or Đ).
+- For sorting the names of nodes (**sql_OrderBy_Sort** in *GetCellsService*), it is necessary to add the case of many characters (example of the "Location Name" hierarchy of the tagset "Location Name" with the *LSC-22 database*, where there are symbols like Č or Đ).
 Be careful, you have to check how the Psql OrderBy sorts these characters so that they are exactly in the same order.